Donders-Institute/bidscoin/docs/bidsapps.rst

                             None)
-      -f, --force           Process images, regardless whether images have already been skullstripped (i.e. if {'SkullStripped': True} in the json sidecar file) (default: False) -a ARGS, --args ARGS  Additional arguments that are passed to synthstrip (NB: Use quotes and include at least one space character to prevent premature parsing) (default:
+      -f, --force           Process images, regardless whether images have already been skullstripped (i.e. if {'SkullStripped': True} in the json sidecar file) (default: False) -a, --args ARGS       Additional arguments that are passed to synthstrip (NB: Use quotes and include at least one space character to prevent premature parsing) (default:
                             )
-      -c [SPECS], --cluster [SPECS]
-                            Use the DRMAA library to submit the skullstrip jobs to a high-performance compute (HPC) cluster.
+      -c, --cluster [SPECS] Use the DRMAA library to submit the skullstrip jobs to a high-performance compute (HPC) cluster.
 You can add an opaque DRMAA argument with native specifications for your HPC resource manager (NB: Use quotes and include at least one space character to prevent premature parsing -- see examples)